Kermit-larp/kermit-mod/README.md

 SpaceDeer
 Sabba

-Lines Map Mod by Hasen
+Lines Map Mod by Hasen,
-Duhamel Map Font by Jupiter and the Throne of Lorraine dev team A few provinces and tags borrowed from Harald's Triumph and Greater Flavor Mod.
+Duhamel Map Font by Jupiter and the Throne of Lorraine dev team, A few provinces and tags borrowed from Harald's Triumph and Greater Flavor Mod.

 Special thanks to Jupiter and all of the guys in the Throne of Lorraine Discord server for giving a place for the mod and helping a ton with suggestions :D